MAAP-Project/stac_ipyleaflet/README.md

 * Ability to draw AOI and copy coordinates

 ## Contributing
-@TODO - decide and finalize on git conventions like branching standards also testing coverage To contribute to this codebase, clone this repository down and create a new branch.
+To contribute to this codebase, clone this repository down and create a new branch.
 All PRs should be against the `main` branch.
-Branch names should be prefixed with either *feature, bugfix, docs, refactor, cleanup* and be in kebab-case format.
+Branch names should be prefixed with either *feature, bugfix, docs, refactor, cleanup, test* and be in kebab-case format.

 For example when adding documentation, the branch name should look something like `docs/{special-branch-name}`.
 Or when refactoring for code optimization, the branch name should look something like `refactor/{special-branch-name}`

+### Testing
+Unit testing with Pytest
+@TODO: To Be Developed further...Think about what is the point of testing?
+We should just test for core pieces of functionality and not stick so closely to a threshold

 ## Additional requirements